hzz0024/hzz0024.github.io/_posts/2020/2020-10-22-power_analysis.markdown

 Overall, it looks that the Fisher's combined method has little difference to Z approach, wherears the sample size of N (start population size) and K (size after selection) have a large impact on the power.

+We may have less power to detect the outliers under low start P and low selection coefficient situtions.

 Some quesions remained in this analysis,

 1) Why the delta_p in Levene's model is alway positive?